Abhishekraj166/Self-driving-car-Nanodegree/P3-Traffic Sign Classification/README.md

 - Number of testing examples = 12630
 - Image data shape = (32, 32, 3)
 - Number of classes = 43

-The code for calculating the accuracy of the model is located in the 58th cell of the Ipython notebook.

 My final model results were:
 * training set accuracy of **99.9 %**